 This is a retro fashion blog with a twist of modern.
-I like to show how to be fashionable on a budget!
+I will show you how to look your best on a budget!

 Category Archives: Makeup Looks

 Happy Friday!
-Yay, it’s the weekend. 🙂 Anyway, I did a makeup look awhile back that I decided would work great as a look for Valentine’s Day.
+So glad, it’s the weekend. 🙂 Anyway, I did a makeup look awhile back that I think would work great as a makeup look for Valentine’s Day.
 Feel free to recreate this fun and sparkly look.

 Happy Valentine’s Day!